Which Certification is Right for You?

 Focus: Coaching and modifying Olympic lifts (clean, jerk, snatch) and high-intensity workouts

-Ideal For These Clients: CrossFit athletes or Olympic lifters
+Ideal For These Clients: Recreational Olympic lifters or high-intensity functional fitness athletes

 Course Length: 2 days (15 CEU credits)